Kurocado-Studio/styleguide/Writerside/topics/Code-Quality.md

     end
 ```

-## Quick Start

-**Configuring Necessary Secrets**
+## Step 1 — Configure Necessary Secrets

-For the Release workflow to function correctly, certain secrets must be configured in your GitHub
+For the Code Quality workflow to function correctly, certain secrets must be configured in your
-repository settings.
+GitHub repository settings.
+These secrets ensure secure access to necessary tools and services
+during the workflow execution.

-a.
+### a.
 Navigate to Repository Settings

 1. Go to your repository on GitHub.
-2. Click on Settings.
+2. Click on the **Settings** tab.

-b.
+### b.
 Access Secrets

-1. In the left sidebar, click on Secrets and variables > Actions.
+1. In the left sidebar, click on **Secrets and variables** under the **Security** section.
+2. Select **Actions** to manage secrets for GitHub Actions.

-c.
+### c.
 Add Required Secrets

-1. **GITHUB_TOKEN**: Automatically provided by GitHub Actions; no need to add manually unless
+1. **GITHUB_TOKEN**: This token is automatically provided by GitHub Actions and typically does not
-   customizing permissions.
+   need to be added manually unless you require customized permissions.
+2. **Additional Secrets**: If your workflow requires access to external services or APIs (e.g.,
+   authentication tokens, API keys), add them here by clicking on **New repository secret** and
+   providing the necessary name and value.

+## Step 2 — Create the Code Quality Workflow File

+Create a GitHub Actions workflow file that defines the steps for automated linting and formatting
+checks.
+This workflow will be triggered by pushes to the `main` branch or the creation/update of
+pull requests.

-**Create the Release Workflow File in the Consuming Repository**
+### a.
+Add the Workflow File

+1. In your repository, navigate to the `.github/workflows/` directory.
+If it doesn't exist, create
+   it.
+2. Create a new file named `code-quality.yml` (or any name of your choice).

+### b.
+Define the Workflow

+Add the following content to the `code-quality.yml` file:

 ```yaml
 name: Code Quality